gatsbyjs/homepage-starters/plugins/contentful-plugin/TS-README.md

 [View the Demo](https://gatsbycontentfulhomepagets.gatsbyjs.io/)

 **Note:**
 This version of the Contentful homepage starter is written in TypeScript.
-If you want to use Contentful but JavaScript is more your style, there is also a JavaScript version maintained on [GitHub](https://github.com/gatsbyjs/gatsby-starter-contentful-homepage) that you might prefer.
+If you want to use Contentful but JavaScript is more your style, there is also a JavaScript version maintained on [GitHub](https://github.com/gatsbyjs/gatsby-starter-contentful-homepage).

 ## Quick start